jaypyles/Scraperr/README.md

       MONGO_INITDB_ROOT_PASSWORD: example
 ```

 Don't want to use `traefik`?
+This configuration can be used in other reverse proxies, as long as the API is proxied to `/api` of the frontend container.
+This is currently

-Setup your `docker-compose.yml` like this:
+not able to be used without a reverse proxy, due to limitations of runtime client-side environmental variables in `next.js`.

 3. Deploy